 - “The Artist” refers to the author, owner or copyright holder of The Work

 - “The Submitter” or “You” refers to the person submitting The Work to us.
 The Submitter could be The Artist of The Work, or someone acting on behalf of The Artist.

 - “Podcast” refers to a specific type of broadcast, where The Work is incorporated into a file (which may contain one or more artists and/or other material) which may be played on a portable media device by individuals who have downloaded the file.
 Podcasts may also be streamed or incorporated into a collective stream or feed for delivery purposes.
 In these cases, the completed file, or episode, will not be altered.

-- “The Host” refers to The Bugcast (this Podcast), and any subsidiary Projects: currently Made In The UK Show and AMPed New Music Weekly.
+- “The Host” refers to The Bugcast (this Podcast), and any subsidiary Projects, including any current member Podcast of the Other Side Podcast Network.